JoseJimenezGH/Jackdaws-Lynx/README.md

-Simulation of jackdaw-mediated removal of lynx scat samples.
+Spatial capture-recapture simulation of jackdaw-mediated removal of lynx scat samples.